Useful

 We started ten minutes ago.

-What have you
+What have you been doing?

 Did you miss your bus?